clarson00/BigSwapDEX/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `npm install` or `yarn`.
+3. Compile and deploy smart contracts.
+May need to use petersburg EVM in compiler options.

 ## **Usage**